 The average PA water hardness is 151 parts per million (PPM).
 Water hardness is typically determined by the number of parts per million of calcium carbonate present in the water.
 This is because hard water is made up of excess levels of dissolved calcium and magnesium.
 Having your water tested will determine the levels you have.

 Here is a simple scale that breaks down the different levels of water hardness:

 - Soft: 0-17.1 PPM

 Pennsylvania’s water is monitored by the Department of Environmental Protection (DEP).
 Many PA residents get their drinking water from surface and ground resources.
 Nearly half of Pennsylvania residents’ drinking water is supplied through public drinking water systems.
 Many also use private wells for their drinking water.
 If you live in PA there is a high likelihood you have hard water, but the level of hardness will vary.
 For this reason, many PA residents look into water treatment solutions for their water such as water softeners or conditioners.

 Common Water Hardness Issues

-We often hear Pennsylvania residents mention a chlorine taste or smell to their water.
+We often hear Pennsylvania residents mention there is a chlorine taste or smell to their water.
 This is due to a chemical called chloramine that disinfects our water.
-The Disinfection Requirements Rule (DRR) was published on April, 28, 2018.
+The Disinfection Requirements Rule (DRR) was published on April 28, 2018.
 It’s intended to protect public health through a multiple barrier approach to guard against microbial contamination.
 The DRR ensures PA’s drinking water is safe for consumption.